Free-Space Biased Detectors

 Dark current measurements were acquired between 10 °C and 50 °C (indicated by the shaded region) and are plotted in Figure 2 .

-Dark currents were measured while three representative packaged detectors, the Si-based DET100A, the Ge-based DET50B, and the InGaAs-based DET10C, were held at 24 °C and their reverse-bias voltages were varied between 0 and 10 V. Either a battery or an external power supply, such as the DET1B Power Adapter, can be used to provide the required reverse-bias voltage.
-The measurements described below were made to demonstrate how the dark current changes as the voltage supplied by the battery decreases as the battery drains.
+Dark currents were measured while three representative packaged detectors, the Si-based DET100A (previous generation), the Ge-based DET50B (previous generation), and the InGaAs-based DET10C (previous generation), were held at 24 °C and their reverse-bias voltages were varied between 0 and 10 V. Either a battery or an external power supply, such as the DET2B Power Adapter Bundle, can be used to provide the required reverse-bias voltage.
+The measurements described below were made to demonstrate the change in dark current as the voltage supplied by the battery decreases from battery drainage.

 Black insulating foam lines the interiors of both boxes.